Nursing

 V Building/Career Technology Center (CTC)

-Parking is located in the structure behind the building or in the building across the street.
-Parking permits can be purchased utilizing the machines.
+Parking is located in the structure behind the building or in the building across the street, parking permit required.
+There is paid parking on the street.

 Application Dates: